-5 Use of judgments and estimates
+5 Use of Judgements and Estimates

 In preparing these consolidated and separate financial statements, the Directors have made judgement, estimates and assumptions that affect the application of the Group and Company's accounting policies and the reported amounts of assets, liabilities and expenses.
 Actual reports may differ from these estimates.